The tragic loss of a family dog in Sierra Leone

-Unisa lives with his wife and four young children in an impoverished neighborhood where daily life is harsh for both people and dogs.
+Unisa lives with his wife and four young children in an impoverished neighbourhood where daily life is harsh for both people and dogs.

-Unisa told us about his favorite dog, Big Man, a large, kind and protective brown and white dog who used to look after his children and stay around his younger daughter.
+Unisa told us about his favourite dog, Big Man, a large, kind and protective brown and white dog who used to look after his children and stay around his younger daughter.

 "They grew up together," said Unisa.